Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Proof of Proof of Theorem 2.3

 \section{\texorpdfstring{Proof of \cref{thm:convergence}}{Proof of Theorem 2.3}}

 In this section, we present the proof of \cref{thm:convergence}.
 In the following, we use $H_i$ instead of $\Smn_i$ defined in \cref{assumption:smoothness}.

 We first present several lemmas necessary for the proof.
-The lemmas are taken from \citet{xie2024adam} for the case of Adam. \begin{lemma} (Corollary of Lemma 3.13. of \citet{xie2024adam}) For any twice differentiable loss which is $H$-coordinate-wisely-smooth w.r.t. $\ell_\infty$ norm, we have for any $x$ and $\Delta \in \R^d$,
+The lemmas are taken from \citet{xie2024adam} for the case of Adam. \begin{lemma} (Lemma D.3. of \citet{xie2024adam}) For any twice differentiable loss which is $H$-coordinate-wisely-smooth w.r.t. $\ell_\infty$ norm, we have for any $x$ and $\Delta \in \R^d$,

 \end{lemma}